+(2) However, the matter listed in item 2 of the Table to subregulation (1) does not apply to a residence contract if the residence contract is a short-term residence contract.

 [Regulation 7C inserted in Gazette 24 Mar 2015 p.
-1006-7.]
+1006-7; amended in Gazette 23 Mar 2016 p.
+863.]

 7D.
 Matters relating to personal services to be included in residence contract

+(1) In this regulation —

+associated person, in relation to an administering body, means a person who is —

+(a) an employee of the administering body; or

+(b) a person concerned with the administration of the administering body; or

+(c) a related body corporate.

-A residence contract under which personal services are to be provided or made available to the resident must include the provisions or matters listed in the Table in relation to the personal services.
+(2) A residence contract under which personal services are to be provided or made available to the resident must include the provisions or matters listed in the Table in relation to the personal services.

 Table